zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

 <a name="legacy-edit-scopes"></a>
 ## Legacy Edit Scopes

 **NOTE**:  EditScopes are becoming obsolete.
 It is recommended that extensions be developed without edit scopes, as specified in [portalfx-editscopeless-procedure.md](portalfx-editscopeless-procedure.md).
+For more information about forms without editScopes, see  [portalfx-editscopeless-overview.md](portalfx-editscopeless-overview.md) and [portalfx-controls-dropdown.md#migration-to-the-new-dropdown](portalfx-controls-dropdown.md#migration-to-the-new-dropdown).

 <!-- TODO:  Compare document with the pieces of the portalfx-editscopes*.md document -->
 <!-- TODO:  These documents and the portalfx-editscopeless*.md documents are still in work -->

-<a name="legacy-edit-scopes-working-with-edit-scopes"></a>
-### Working with Edit Scopes

 Edit scopes provide a standard way of managing edits over a collection of input fields, blades, and extensions.
 They provide many common functions that would otherwise be difficult to orchestrate, like the following: